Basschops/Flask_Image_preview_API/README.md

-Unit tests can be ran using the command
+Unit tests can be executed using the command

     python test_app.py